sebinside/PremiereRemote/readme.md

    ```

    After making changes in any `.tsx` files, repeat the process of running `npm run build` from inside the `PremiereRemote\host` folder.
 You also have to close and repoen the **PremiereRemote** extension via `Window` -> `Extensions`.
 Note, that a restart of Premiere Pro is usually not required.

+   There is more custom functionality available as inspiration or to directly use [here](https://github.com/sebinside/PremiereRemote/tree/custom).

-## Using AutoHotkey
+## Usage

-Now, you are ready to connect your own Premiere CEP functions, defined in the `index.jsx`-file to autohotkey.
-Test the REST-like endpoints in the browser of your choice, as shown above.
-E.g. use chrome and the url:
+Now, you are ready to call your own Premiere CEP functions, defined in the `host` variable of the `index.tsx`-file remotely.
+Test the endpoints in the browser of your choice, as shown above.
+For example, use Chrome and the url:

 ```
 http://localhost:8081/yourNewFunction?param1=Hello&param2=World
 ```

+There is support for a [Swagger](https://swagger.io/)-based user interface (UI) to trigger your functionality.
+This UI is generated based on the annotations of the functions inside the `host` variable of the `index.tsx` file.
+By default, it is also hosted by the internal Premiere Pro server at `http://localhost:8081/api-docs/`.
+It is highly recommended to annotate your functions to simplify their usage (also, by you :)).

-On Windows 10, you can easily trigger this URL using the curl-functionality.
-AHK-Code wrapping this line would look like this:
+On Windows 10 and later, you can easily trigger the URLs using the `curl`-functionality.
+[AutoHotkey](https://autohotkey.com/) code wrapping the `curl` process would look like this:

 ```
 F11::